QUT-Motorsport/eufs_sim/README.md

 - rand - randomly generated autocross/trackdrive track.
 One is provided by default with the sim but you can generate more with the GUI.
 For more on that read the wiki

-After selecting a track, you can start the simulation with the Launch! button.

 Additional options below: